gruntwork-io/docs/_docs-sources/pipelines/how-it-works/index.md

 is a lambda function written in python that acts as the AWS entrypoint for your pipeline.
 It has 3 primary roles:

-1. It serves as a gatekeeper for pipelines runs, determining if a particular command is allowed to be run
+1. Serving as a gatekeeper for pipelines runs, determining if a particular command is allowed to be run, and if the arguments are valid
-2. It creates ECS tasks that run terraform, docker, or packer commands
+2. Creating ECS tasks that run terraform, docker, or packer commands
-3. It ships deployment logs back to your CI/CD tool
+3. Shipping deployment logs back to your CI/CD tool

 ### Standard Configuration